Youth self-harm and suicide

 • people who self-harm

-• people who have had traumatic events or family conflict
+• people who have experienced trauma or family conflict

-Having one or multiple risk facts doesn’t necessarily mean a child or young adult will have suicidal thoughts in their lifetime.
+Having risk factors doesn’t mean a child or young adult will experience suicidal thoughts in their lifetime, but it's important to be aware.

-Tips for responding to a child who may be having suicidal thoughts:
+How to support a child who may be having suicidal thoughts:

-• stay with your child if you think they are high-risk
+• stay with them if you think they are at high-risk

-• Let your child know that it is important for them to stay in your life
+• let your child know how important it is for them to stay in your life

 • stay calm and speak directly

-• write down a list of trusted adults you both trust and make sure they are in your child’s phone.
+• write down emergency contacts and trusted adults in your child’s phone.

 Why language matters